mparker2/mparker2.github.io/resume/index.md

 **PhD Bioinformatics and Molecular Biology**; October 2014 - 2018 (expected)
 Department of Molecular Biology, The University of Sheffield
 Analysis of high throughput sequencing datasets to characterise the biological significance of unusual DNA structures called G Quadruplexes.
-Gained a broad range of skills including experience of both wet lab biology and bioinformatics.
+Gained a broad range of skills including experience of both bioinformatics and wet lab biology.

 **BSci (Hons) 1st, Biochemistry**; September 2011 - June 2014
 Department of Molecular Biology, The University of Sheffield.